JamesAndresCM/docker_lamp/README.md

 <img src="http://i.imgur.com/6HwP9I0.png" />

-Copy your proyects to www
+Copy your proyects to www and data is folder to databases.

-Data bases it's available into folder data